Skip to content

 No Documented Risk Assessment

 The FTC Safeguards Rule requires a written risk assessment — not a mental note, not a conversation, a written document.
 Many preparers skip this step entirely or treat it as a formality.
-A genuine risk assessment should identify specific threat scenarios: credential theft via phishing, ransomware delivered through a malicious email attachment, unauthorized access by a former employee after offboarding.
+A genuine risk assessment should identify specific threat scenarios relevant to your practice: credential theft via phishing, ransomware delivered through a malicious email attachment, unauthorized access by a former employee after improper offboarding, physical theft of a laptop containing unencrypted client data.
 Each scenario should be evaluated for likelihood and potential impact, with the findings driving your safeguard selection.

 Missing MFA for Tax Software Access

 Since the Safeguards Rule update in 2023, MFA is mandatory for any system that accesses customer financial data.
 Many small practices still rely on password-only authentication for their tax preparation software and client portals.
 This is a direct regulatory violation and one the IRS specifically highlights in its annual Security Summit campaigns.
-For implementation guidance, see our resource on two-factor authentication for tax professionals.
+The IRS has repeatedly stated that single-factor authentication on tax software is insufficient for compliance with Publication 4557 requirements.

 No Vendor Contracts with Security Provisions

-If you use a cloud-based document management system, a remote IT support service, or a third-party payroll provider, your contracts with those vendors must include security provisions.
+If you use a cloud-based document management system, a remote IT support service, or a third-party payroll provider, your contracts with those vendors must include explicit security provisions.
 Many preparers assume that major software vendors handle security automatically — but the FTC requires you to verify this contractually and document that verification in your WISP.
+Request a SOC 2 Type II report or equivalent attestation from each vendor who touches client data.

 Annual Review Not Performed or Documented

 A WISP dated 2022 that has never been revised is not a compliant document in 2026.
 Each annual review should be dated, signed by the designated information security coordinator, and retained as part of your compliance records.
-To understand the cyberthreats driving the need for regular updates, see our analysis of ransomware protection for tax practices and how cyberattacks on tax firms typically unfold.
+The review should document what changed since the last version, confirm that all safeguards remain operational, and note any new threats or business changes that require additional controls.

 Enforcement: What Happens to PTIN Holders Without a Compliant WISP